-It’s often said that starting the process to minimize belongings is difficult.
-For some people letting go of items is the hard part, and others struggle with not being overwhelmed by sheer work that can be involved in the process.
+It’s often said that knowing how to minimize belongings is difficult.
+For some people letting go of items is the hard part, and others struggle with being overwhelmed by the sheer amount of work that can be involved in the process.

 You’ll often hear people suggest making one big sweep to toss 50% or more of what you own.
 I’ve done that.
 I’ve actually done more than that before.
 In 2007 our family moved overseas for a few years and funded the initiative by having an estate sale to sell nearly all we owned: a 2,500 sq. foot home full of items and a minivan.
 Nearly all of our belongings were tagged and sold in the matter of one day.
 Even our kids’ backyard playset was disassembled, carried away, and sold!
 We came back to a shell of a home that evening: no car in the garage, no beds to make, no furniture to dust, and one check in our hands to fund our dream.